 Product Development Strategy

 An effective product development strategy starts with proper market research and product planning.
 Constant and thorough product testing is also necessary.
-If a good product development strategy is in place, clients are satisfied, and competitors are challenged.
+A good product development strategy satisfies clients and challenges competitors.

 Product Portfolio Maps

 Product development projects involve incremental improvements to existing products or entirely new products.
 Specifically, products may be organized based on the following categories:

 - Core products – Core products cater to existing customers.

 - Adjacent products – Adjacent products are meant to penetrate a new market.
 Adjacent innovations may involve either market risk or product risk.
 They may or may not involve a substantial modification to existing offerings.